Blendify/blender-manual/blender_docs/manual/editors/python_console.rst

 -----------

 Note
-   For the commands below to show the proper output, make sure you have selected object(s) in the 3D view.
+   For the commands below to show the proper output, make sure you have selected object(s) in the 3D View.

 .. figure:: /images/Extensions-Python-Console-Example-bpy-context.jpg